Research Data Management

 As researcher, you are responsible for the management of the research data you collect and (re-)use.
 In project teams, the responsibility for RDM lies with the project leader.
 The Viadrina provides the necessary infrastructure.

-The FAIR principles delineate the optimal preparation of data for open re-use.
-Research data should be findable, accessible, interoperable and re-usable.
-The GO FAIR Initiative is developing guidelines for concrete implementation.
+The FAIR principles aim to optimize the processing of data for open reuse.
+Research data should be identifiable, accessible, interoperable, and reusable.
+Guidelines for concrete implementation are being developed by the GO FAIR initiative, for example.

-Licenses regulate the granting of additional right of use for copyrighted data, i.e., they specify how the data may be used and by whom.
-Creative Commons licences (CC) are often utilized for sharing research data.
+Licenses regulate additional rights of use for copyright-protected data, i.e., they specify how the data may be used and by whom.
+Creative Commons (CC) licenses are usually used for research data.

-Metadata can be defined as “data about data.”
-Metadata contain structured information, e.g., on the technical format and context in which the data was created.
-The implementation of shared subject-, topic-, or collaborative project-specific metadata standards increase the findability and reusability of research data.
-Examples of well-known interdisciplinary metadata standards include the Common European Research Information Format (CERIF) or DataCite for the bibliographic description of data.
-Subject-specific standards are listed by the respective NFDI consortia (see Further Information).
+Metadata are “data about data.”
+They contain structured information about, for example, the technical format and original context of research data.
+Shared metadata standards specific to a subject, topic, or joint project increase the findability and reusability of the research data described.
+Examples of well-known interdisciplinary metadata standards include the Common European Research Information Format (CERIF) and DataCite for the bibliographic description of data.
+Subject-specific standards are listed by the respective NFDI consortia (see Further information).

-The abbreviation NFDI stands for National Research Data Infrastructure (National Research Data Infrastructure).
-The NFDI aims to establish common standards and to enhance the possibilities of utilizing research data for science and society.
-Various thematic sections (e.g., ELSA - Ethical, Legal and Social Aspects or edutrain - Training & Education) and discipline-centered consortia are engaged in this undertaking.
+The Nationale Forschungsdateninfrastruktur (NFDI[JN1] ; National Research Data Infrastructure) aims to develop common standards and make research data more usable for science and society.
+Various thematic sections (e.g., ELSA – Ethical, Legal, and Social Aspects or edutrain – Training & Education) and discipline-driven consortia are working on this.
 Six of the NFDI consortia are based in the humanities and social sciences.
+These can be found in the further information linked at the bottom of this page.

-Persistent identifiers are utilized to uniquely and permanently address digital resources.
-Two well-known systems are DOI (Digital Object Identifiers) and URN (Uniform Resource Names).
+Persistent identifiers are used to uniquely and permanently address digital resources.
+Two well-known examples are DOI (Digital Object Identifiers) and URN (Uniform Resource Names).

-A repository is a database or data archive for the storage and publication of digital research data.
-The primary purpose of such a repository is to preserve the data for a defined period of time and to ensure its availability, citability, and reusability.
-There are generic, interdisciplinary as well as subject-specific repositories (see Publication and Archiving).
-The service re3data.org offers a worldwide overview.
+A repository is a database or data archive for storing and publishing digital research data.
+Its primary purpose is preserving the data for a defined period of time and keeping it available, citable, and reusable.
+There are generic, interdisciplinary repositories as well as subject-specific repositories (see section Subject-specific).
+The re3data.org service provides an overview of repositories worldwide.

 Contact and Consultation